 To complement her significant clinical expertise, Dr Hayward has additional training as an ILM-7 Executive Coach enabling her to support wider organisational and individual development.
 She has broadcasting experience , writing for the lay press, giving radio interviews, and appearing as Resident Medical Expert for BBC Television.
 She has served as RCPsych Public Engagement Officer for the South West region promoting mental health education and awareness.
 She has published in National and International Medical journals, and has been an invited speaker at National and International meetings.

-Dr Hayward will be providing outpatient clinics at The Priory Bristol Wellbeing Centre, Aztec West, and will offer inpatient care on Holbrook Ward at The Priory Hospital, Bristol.
+Dr Hayward provides outpatient clinics at Priory Bristol Wellbeing Centre, Aztec West, and will offer inpatient care on Holbrook Ward at The Priory Hospital, Bristol.
 She has good links to highly qualified therapists at The Priory Wellbeing Centre and Hospital in Bristol, so can organise access to suitable therapeutic interventions as required.

 Dr Hayward undertook her initial undergraduate medical training at Leicester Medical School.
 She completed an intercalated BSc Hons research degree in 1998 , graduating with her MBChB Medical Degree in 2001.
 After working in a number of medical specialties including Psychiatry, Palliative care and Public Health in the Midlands, Dr Hayward undertook her formal post-graduate Psychiatry training in Bristol and achieved membership of RCPsych in 2010.